NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Super armor ends frame 30 (from 55)
   - Damage increased from 25 to 30
   - Throw trajectory changed
+- 5B
-- 5B has slightly more stun on hit and block; transition to 5B(A) is one frame faster
+  - Has slightly more stun on hit and block
+  - Transition to 5B(A) is one frame faster
+- 5B(B)
+  - Has slightly more lift
-- 5B(B) has slightly more lift, shoulder hitbox does not appear on the first frame, SFX comes out one frame later, 3 frames less disadvantage on block
+  - Shoulder hitbox does not appear on the first frame
+  - SFX comes out one frame late
+  - 3 frames less disadvantage on block
+- 5B(A)
-- 5B(A) hitbox appears one frame sooner; transitions one frame faster
+  - Hitbox appears one frame sooner
+  - Transitions one frame faster
 - 5BA(A) added as 2A
 - 5BB(B) and 8B is an uppercut
 - 5BBB(B) and 8B(B) is also an uppercut, but has spinning knockback and hits higher